Relevant publications by members of the CSBV.

 The Strange World of Elijah and Elisha.
 Grove, 2019.

 The Gadarene swine and the conquest of Jericho: an intertextual reading.
-Pacific Journal of Baptist Research, forthcoming (2019).
+Pacific Journal of Theological Research, 2019 vol. 14(2): 13-17.

 ‘Revenge for my Two Eyes’: Talion and Mimesis in the Samson narrative.
 Biblical Interpretation, 2018 vol. 26: 133-157.